-At the time of finalising the Statement of Accounts, the 2020/21 full year Council Performance Report was being prepared but provisional results are expected to highlight that:
+At the time of finalising the draft Statement of Accounts, the 2020/21 full year Council Performance Report was being prepared but information has subsequently confirmed that:

-- 62.9% of the corporate performance measures were being met or were within an acceptable level of tolerance; - 79.4% of corporate actions were on track or completed.
+- 62.9% of the corporate performance measures were achieved or were within an acceptable level of tolerance; - 79.4% of corporate actions were on track or completed.

-Further details on Quarter 4 performance results will be available in the 21 June 2021 Council Performance report to Cabinet on the 'Agenda and Minutes' page of the Councils website.
+Further details on Quarter 4 performance results are available in the 21 June 2021 Council Performance report to Cabinet on the 'Agenda and Minutes' page of the Councils website.